 Within reasonable legal limits, we collect, use and disclose personal information only with the consent of the person involved.
 In certain circumstances, privacy legislation authorizes the collection, use or disclosure of personal information without the consent of the individual such as to respond to emergencies or where obtaining consent would be similarly unnecessary or inappropriate.

 RBS operates a website.
-Our server does not currently attach cookies to your computers memory when you visit our website.
 Our internet service provider may make a record of the individuals who visit our site and log the following information for statistical purposes: internet address, domain name, date and time of visit to the website, pages and documents downloaded, previous website visited and type of browser used.
 This information is only used for statistical and website development purposes.
 If you visit our website, you do so voluntarily and are deemed to consent to our collection of your personal information as specified in this paragraph.

 Subject to reasonable and lawful conditions, an individual may withdraw or vary consent for our collection, use, and disclosure of his or her personal information at any time with prior written notice to us.